 On the RVON-8 card, Telex has provided a color key code and knock-outs for digits 1-8 to ensure a compatible connection between cards.
-The RVON-8 card color is blue, and will only insert into a blue coded backcard (See figure 1).
+The RVON-8 card color is blue, and will only insert into a blue coded backcard.